aviv-vladimirsedlar/typescript-school/fastify/README.md

 - **Middleware**: Custom middleware for authorization, verifying that users have permissions based on their role.
 - **Prisma ORM**: Manages database models and relationships between `User`, `Role`, `RoleAllowed`, `UserRole`, and `Movie`.
 - **Swagger UI - Docs**: After starting the server, access the Swagger UI at /docs.
+- **Jest**: Primary testing framework used for running unit and integration tests.
+Jest is set up with coverage tracking, and coverage thresholds are enforced to maintain code quality.
+- **Supertest**: Used for making HTTP requests to Fastify routes and validating responses, which is useful for integration tests.
 - **User Management**: Endpoints for user creation and login.
 - **User Authentication and Authorization**: JWT-based authentication with role-based authorization powered by `passport`.
   - **Roles and Permissions**: Roles (`admin`, `author`, `user`) control access to different actions: